kewok/spegg/Documentation/Tutorial.md

 If you want, rename the folder as needs be (e.g., "My_sPEGG_project") and navigate into the folder.

 The whole tutorial can be skimmed to give you a broad overview of the logic of **sPEGG** projects.
 If you are new to C++, it might take a few hours or separate sessions to get through it with your own example up and running.
-If you haven't yet been confident with C++, visit the section [Object-Oriented Programming (OOP) Kick-off](#object-oriented-programming-(oop)-kick-off).
+If you haven't yet been confident with C++, visit the section [Object-Oriented Programming (OOP) Kick-off](#object-oriented-programming-oop-kick-off).

 ## Code organization in a sPEGG project